sandStoop/picalculator/README.md

 # The first interactive GNU bc Pi calculation software

-**Put your computation to Pi!**.
-This is GNU bc geek software used to calculate Pi with a few algorithms and with the decimal amount you want.
+**Put your computation to Pi!** This is GNU bc geek software used to calculate Pi with a few algorithms and with the decimal amount you want.
 It's extremely fitting to GNU bc's limitations and problems.

 ## The Bad